CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

    "ICE_BFBCOMP", " ", "location of case for comparison, associated with icepack.create.case -td", "set by icepack.create.case"
    "ICE_SPVAL", " ", "unused", "UnDeFiNeD"
    "ICE_RUNLENGTH", " ", "batch run length default", "  00:10:00"
+   "ICE_ACCOUNT", " ", "batch account number", "set by icepack.create.case or by default"
    "ICE_THREADED", "true,false", "force threading in compile, will always compile threaded if NTHRDS is gt 1", "false" "NICELYR", " ", "number of vertical layers in the ice", "7" "NSNWLYR", " ", "number of vertical layers in the snow", "1"